-Contribution to the United Nations 2023 Conference themes
+Contribution to the United Nations goals

-1) What does the project contribute to?
+1) What does the project contribute to (cf. UN "interactive Dialogues")?

-Water for Development: Valuing Water, Water- Energy-Food Nexus and Sustainable Economic and Urban Development Water for Climate, Resilience and Environment: Source to Sea, Biodiversity, Climate, Resilience and Disaster Risk Reduction YES/ this project directly addresses the resilience to drought of the local community, by providing water fit for recreational use and environmental enhancement.
+Water for Health: Access to safe drinking water, hygiene and sanitation NO Water for Development: Valuing Water, Water-Energy-Food Nexus and Sustainable Economic and Urban Development YES/ See above Water for Climate, Resilience and Environment: Source to Sea, Biodiversity, Climate, Resilience and Disaster Risk Reduction YES/ this project directly addresses the resilience to drought of the local community, by providing water fit for recreational use and environmental enhancement.